SrushtiR/Web-Scrapping/README.md

 # Web-Scrapping
-Web Scrapping Project on Oscars Awards Dataset
+Web Scrapping Project.
+Scraped the data of Samsung Flip z from Flipkart website.